 Areas of Focus:

 I’m currently a Vice-Chair of the Global Media Policy Working Group at the International Association for Media and Communication Research (IAMCR).
-I serve as the Editor of the Media Anthropology Research Collective – South Asia.
+I also serve as the Editor of the Media Anthropology Research Collective – South Asia, a voluntary grouping of those interested in the sub-discipline.

 My doctoral thesis at the University of Hyderabad was titled, ‘Deliberating Community Radio in South Asia: A Critical Policy Ethnography’.
 The thesis was a critical media policy study of community radio policymaking in four countries of South Asia, namely, Sri Lanka, Nepal, India and Bangladesh.

 Prior to joining UoH, I studied Politics with specialisation in International Relations, at the School of International Studies, Jawaharlal Nehru University, New Delhi, India.